Preclinical and Clinical Assessment of Cannabinoids as Anti-Cancer Agents

 Cannabinoids and Cancer

 Cannabinoids are a class of hydrophobic molecules that typically bind to G-protein-coupled cannabinoid receptors, cannabinoid receptor type 1 (CB1R) or cannabinoid receptor type 2 (CB2R).
 Endogenously synthesized cannabinoids (endocannabinoids), cannabinoid receptors, and enzymes involved in cannabinoid formation and breakdown are collectively known as the endocannabinoid system (ECS).
 This system has been shown to impact different neurological and immunological processes (Zhu, 2006; Tanasescu and Constantinescu, 2010).
-Additionally, numerous reports demonstrate that endocannabinoids and their putative receptors play a role in the development of various malignancies (Fujimura et al., 1989).
+Additionally, numerous reports demonstrate that endocannabinoids and their putative receptors play a role in the development of various malignancies (Velasco et al., 2016).
 Many studies investigating the effects of cannabinoids on tumor progression have been carried out in cell culture.
 However, due to the complexity of the tumor microenvironment, these findings do not always translate to whole animal models.
 As such, the goal of this review was to compile and analyze the results of studies which evaluated effects of cannabinoids on cancer development in animal models (Table 1) and to examine current knowledge regarding the impact of cannabinoids on tumor growth in humans.

 In vivo Animal Tumor Models